bytememiles/innoscripta/backend/README.md

 ### Key Database Features:
 - **UUID Primary Keys**: All tables use UUID for better security and distribution
+- **Optimized Field Types**: Text fields for titles and authors to handle unlimited content length
 - **Full-Text Search**: Articles table has full-text indexes on title, description, and content
 - **Optimized Indexes**: Strategic indexes on published_at, source_id, and category_id
 - **JSON Fields**: Flexible metadata storage and user preferences